 Board of Directors

-Sean Collin has spent 27 years in the field of global law and management.
-He is admitted to practice law in three countries, and he has lectured at universities, institutes, and/or professional seminars in more than ten countries.
-He has worked on matters in over 50 countries.
+Sean Collin has spent 32 years in the field of global law and management.
+He is admitted to practice law in three countries, and he has lectured at universities, institutes, and/or professional seminars in more than 20 countries.
+He has worked on matters in over 70 countries.
 Sean holds an economics and law degree (with honors) from Otago University in New Zealand, and an LLM (with distinction) from Georgetown University.

-Sean is Assistant Professor of Business Law at the University of North Alabama and is Executive Director of the UNA Institute for Innovation and Technology Transfer.
+Sean is Vice President of Product & IP for Elastic NV, a publicly traded software company headquartered in Silicon Valley.
 He is the recipient of multiple awards and recognitions for his work in the field and is a frequent speaker at international professional conferences.
 Sean has served on the board of and aided numerous non-profit organizations, both within the United States and internationally, for decades.
 He has been an accredited United Nations NGO Representative in Geneva and New York.
-He is of Cherokee, Yuchi, and European descent, and practices the traditional ways of his ancestors.
+He descends from Native American Indian ancestors both paternally and maternally, from 11 different Tribes in what is now known as the United States and Canada, and practices the traditional ways of his ancestors.